Grate-Oracle-Lewot/GrateCrystal/README.md

 make mice - Pikachu, Sandshrew, and Marill.
 Your Pikachu may be any of its six forms, but the rival's is set.

+make six - There is only one starter ball, which gives you six Pikachus at once, one of each form.
+Your rival has his Eevee team from the letsgo build.

 make jinx - Jynx, Magmar, and Electabuzz.

 make hit - Hitmonlee and Hitmonchan, who will face each other, and Hitmontop, who will face itself.